Skip to content

 Traditional cooking is another alternative to using pressure cookers.
 You can prepare food using this method.

 However, it will take longer than when using a pressure cooker.
 Additionally, the final results are not the same.
-You can use a Dutch oven on the stovetop or in the oven to prepare your food.
+You can use a Dutch oven on the stovetop or oven to prepare your food.

 Conventional cooking on the hob allows you to simmer, boil, sear, and soften dishes all in the same container.